≡ Menu

 ARLP’s stock price.
 Source: StockCharts.com

-Unlike Peabody (BTU) and Arch Resources (ARCH) whose mining operations have been primarily on coal, Alliance Resource Partners is a diversified natural resource company that generates income not only from coal mining but also from oil & gas mineral interests located in strategic regions across the United States.
+Unlike Peabody (BTU) and Arch Resources (ARCH) whose mining operations have been primarily focused on coal, Alliance Resource Partners is a diversified natural resource company that generates income not only from coal mining but also from oil & gas mineral interests located in strategic regions across the United States.

 While ARLP gets its revenue source from multiple channels, its primary source of income is still coming from coal sales.

-In fiscal 2020, 2019 and 2018, ARLP’s revenue from coal sales alone took up more than 90% of the company’s total sales and operating revenues.
+In fiscal 2022, 2021, and 2020, ARLP’s revenue from coal sales alone contributed more than 90% of the company’s total sales.

 Therefore, ARLP is still pretty much a coal company with the majority of its sales coming from coal mining.